Hans Herlak

 Hans Christian Jensen Herlak (4 August 1881 in Jelling, Denmark – 29 January 1970 in Gentofte, Denmark) was a Danish field hockey player who competed in the 1920 Summer Olympics.
 He was a member of the Danish field hockey team, which won the silver medal.

-At club level he played for Københavns Hockeyklub.
+At the club level, he played for Københavns Hockeyklub.

-Professionally he was the head teacher at Skovshoved Skole.
+Professionally, he was the head teacher at Skovshoved Skole.